milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 - If succeeded, flowgraph updates all segments' positions to the replica.
 - If not
-  - For a grpc failure(this failure will appear after many times retry internally), crush itself.
+  - For a grpc failure(this failure will appear after many times retry internally), crash itself.
-  - For a normal failure, retry save 10 times, if still fails, crush itself.
+  - For a normal failure, retry save 10 times, if still fails, crash itself.

 ### B. Recovery from a set of checkpoints